Maps

 Totem Pole at 'Ksan Historical Village & Museum near Hazelton

-Looking for a family adventure?
-A stay at ’Ksan Campground allows you and your kids to walk in the footsteps of history.
-An ideal spot for fishermen and nature-lovers, ’Ksan’s campground amenities include a play area, hot showers, and well-marked trails.
+For families, a stay at ’Ksan Campground allows you and your kids to walk in the footsteps of history. ’Ksan’s campground amenities include a play area, hot showers, and well-marked trails, and the area is an ideal spot for anglers and nature-lovers.

 Knowledge Nugget: The ’Ksan Historical Village and Museum collection consists of approximately 600 ceremonial and utilitarian materials, including masks, button blankets, shaman’s regalia, and fishing gear.